-Smokers should plan to stop smoking for a minimum of one or two weeks before surgery and during recovery.
+Smokers should plan to stop smoking for a minimum of 1 or 2 weeks before surgery and during recovery.
 Smoking decreases circulation and interferes with proper healing.
-Therefore, it is essential to follow all your surgeon’s instructions.
+Therefore, it is essential to follow all of your surgeon’s instructions.

 Male Breast Reduction Procedure

 If your gynecomastia consists primarily of excessive fatty tissue, your surgeon will likely use liposuction to remove the excess fat.
 A small incision, less than a half-inch in length, is made around the edge of the areola–the dark skin that surrounds the nipple.
 Or, the incision may be placed in the underarm area.
-A slim hollow tube called a cannula which is attached to a vacuum pump, is then inserted into the incision.
+A slim hollow tube, called a cannula, attached to a vacuum pump is then inserted into the incision.
 Using strong, deliberate strokes, the surgeon moves the cannula through the layers beneath the skin, breaking up the fat and suctioning it out.
 Patients may feel a vibration or some friction during the procedure, but generally no pain.

-In extreme cases where large amounts of fat or glandular tissue have been removed, skin may not adjust well to the new smaller breast contour.
-In these cases, excess skin may have to be removed to allow the removing skin to firmly re-adjust to the new breast contour.
+In extreme cases where large amounts of fat or glandular tissue have been removed, the skin may not adjust well to the new smaller breast contour.
+In these cases, excess skin may have to be removed to allow the remaining skin to firmly re-adjust to the new breast contour.

 Sometimes, a small drain is inserted through a separate incision to draw off excess fluids.
 Once closed, the incisions are usually covered with a dressing.
 The chest may be wrapped to keep the skin firmly in place.